Harin-6044/Question-Answering-System/README.md

 ### Description :

 * <p align = "justify">Question Answering System using the BERT (Bidirectional Encoder Representations from Transformers) model is designed to understand and respond to natural language questions by extracting relevant information from a given context.
-BERT is a pre-trained language model that learns to understand the meaning of words and sentences by considering their surrounding context.</p>
+BERT is a pre-trained language model that learns to understand the meaning of words and sentences by considering their surrounding context.
+The "Main" contains a python script that demonstrates how to create a Question Answering System using the Hugging Face Transformers library.</p>

 * <p align = "justify">This system operates by tokenizing the question and context, encoding them using BERT to capture contextualized embeddings and incorporating the question into the context.
 By leveraging transformer layers, the model refines representations and predicts the start and end positions of the answer within the context.
 This enables the system to extract the answer and provide it in human-readable form.</p>